Inside the Bizarre, Unsolved Case of the Long Island Serial Killer

 The most recent possible victim was a 31-year-old woman of Yugoslavian origin named Natasha Jugo with a history of paranoia.
 In 2013, Jugo drove her Toyota Prius some 40 minutes from Queens out to Ocean Parkway at four in the morning for unknown reasons, and, much like Shannan Gilbert, disappeared into nothing, leaving her wallet and clothing behind.
 That June, three months after she vanished, a group of beachgoers spotted Jugo’s body floating motionless in the sea.

 In December, local tabloids announced that the FBI had rejoined the search for the Long Island Serial Killer.
-Days later, an anonymous source alleged in the press that tarnished former Suffolk County Police Chief James Burke made deliberate efforts to block the FBI from participating in the investigation, fueling longstanding rumors of a police cover-up.
+Days later, an anonymous source alleged in the press that tarnished former Suffolk County Police Chief James Burke made deliberate efforts to block the FBI from participating in the investigation, fuelling longstanding rumours of a police cover-up.
 Meanwhile, Burke was indicted by the feds on December 9 for violating the civil rights of a man accused of stealing his property and conspiring to obstruct a federal investigation into the incident.
-Should the FBI succeed in nabbing the Long Island Serial Killer—or as some theorists would have it, killers—it will tie together the threads of what has arguably become the most confounding murder mystery in contemporary America.
+Should the FBI succeed in nabbing the Long Island Serial Killer – or as some theorists would have it, killers – it will tie together the threads of what has arguably become the most confounding murder mystery in contemporary America.

 No one would have ever known about the Long Island Serial Killer if not for Shannan Gilbert, who ran through a gated community in Oak Beach that May morning not far from the unseen resting places of various other sets of female remains.